alfonsobries/vue-tailwind-docs/content/modal.md

 ### Default classes

-The default style of the modal.
+Classes that define the default style of the component.

 ```js
 {